 Don’t just roll out a bunch of new security initiatives with little or no explanation.
 That’s a great way to confuse and frustrate your employees.

 Before you start adding to or changing the way your company has always done things, take time to "explain the why” to your users.
 Share the reasoning behind the push to build a stronger cybersecurity culture.
 Provide examples of how a security culture impacts your business specifically.

 Help your employees see that everyone plays an important role in the success of your security measures.
 Strong security is a group effort.
 If the company suffers a serious cyberattack, everyone loses.
 But by working together to prevent such attacks, everybody wins.

 The better the training, the more willing your employees will be to participate.
 Good cybersecurity training:

-Finally – and we can’t emphasize this enough – make it fun!
+Finally – and I can’t emphasize this enough – make it fun!
 No one wants to sit through a dry lecture on why their current password sucks.